CRUKorg/cruk-react-components/components/Avatar/README.md

 ### Display an avatar

-You can use an avitar to display ownership of an item of content.
-If you pass a URL of an image that will be displayed otherwise the first letter of the name will be used to display a branded avitar.
+You can use an avatar to display ownership of an item of content.
+If you pass a URL of an image that will be displayed otherwise the first letter of the name will be used to display a branded avatar.

 ### Try it out